-Durable Objects · Cloudflare Workers docs
+Durable Objects

 - An ID constructed using

-This method constructs an object "stub", which is a local client that provides access to a remote Durable Object.
+This method constructs an Object stub, which is a local client that provides access to a remote Durable Object.

-If the remote object does not already exist, it will be created.
-Thus, there will always be something for the stub to talk to.
+If the remote Object does not already exist, it will be created.
+Thus, there will always be an Object accessible from the stub.

 This method always returns the stub immediately, before it has connected to the remote object.
 This allows you to begin making requests to the object right away, without waiting for a network round trip.

-Object Stubs
+Object stubs

 A Durable Object stub is a client object used to send requests to a remote Durable Object.